 Turn Ahead the Clock Night

-Turn Ahead the Clock refers to a baseball promotion that was a humorous spin on more commonly seen Turn Back the Clock Night promotional events.
+Turn Ahead the Clock was promotion that was a humorous spin on more commonly seen Turn Back the Clock Night promotional events.
 Unlike Turn Back the Clock Night, when ballplayers wear vintage uniforms reflecting the history of their franchises, Turn Ahead the Clock Night tried to project what the sport might look like in the future.
 Players wore "futuristic" uniforms on the field, announcers used ridiculous terms to describe game events and positions, and the like.
+(Such as calling shortstop the "intermediate station," third base "third quadrant," right field "right sector," and referring to the pitcher's mound as the "upper pod.")

 - June 26 - Oakland Athletics @ Anaheim Angels